natashadoan/macroPAD/README.md

 ![Case Rendering](images/bottomCase_CAD.png)
 ![Case Rendering](images/topCase_CAD.png)

-_This image shows how the case pieces fit together.
-The design supports top plate mounting for the buttons and a cutout for USB access to the XIAO RP2040._
+_My top and bottom cases can be attached with 4 screws on each corner of the case, and adequately hold the PCB and 5 buttons._

 - **Top Plate:** Holds all 5 switches in place
 - **Bottom Plate:** Secures the PCB from underneath
-- **Standoffs/Screws:** Keep both plates sandwiched
+- **Standoffs/Screws:** Holds together the entire case

 ---